statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

 ## Setup Statsig Staging Structure

 1. Create or choose an S3 Bucket.
 Statsig will use a subfolder inside this S3 Bucket to store all staging data.
-Statsig will only have write-access to this scoped subfolder of this S3 Bucket (specifically labeled `Statsig S3 Folder` in your Data Connection settings).
+Statsig will have write-access to ONLY this scoped subfolder of this S3 Bucket (specifically labeled `Statsig S3 Folder` in your Data Connection settings in the Statsig Console).
 2. Create or choose a Glue Database (can be `default`).
 Statsig will use this as a staging Database to create and manage tables.
-Statsig will only be able to drop/create tables within this staging Database.
+Statsig will be able to drop/create tables within ONLY this staging Database.
 3. Choose an S3 Query Result Location folder within the S3 Bucket.
-This S3 location will act as the Output Location for SELECT queries run in your Athena Warehouse.
+This S3 location will act as the Output Location for `SELECT` queries run in your Athena Warehouse.
 This Location can be given either:
    - Explicitly as an S3 location (ex: `s3://my_bucket/my_query_results_folder/`)
    - OR as part of a setting within an Athena Workgroup
      - NOTE that your workgroup must have the 'Query result location' field populated accordingly